KrauseFx/krausefx.com/_drafts/trusting-sdks.md

 * **31%** of the top used SDKs are easy targets for this attack
 * **5** additional SDKs required an account to download the SDK (do they have something to hide?)

-I notified all affected in November & December 2017, giving them enough time to resolve the issue before publicly blogging about it.
+I notified the affected parties ahead of time, giving them enough time to resolve the issue before publicly blogging about it.
 Out of the **13** affected SDKs, **2** (AWS, BuddyBuild) resolved the issue within 3 business days, 1 resolved the issue within a month (Localytics), and 11 SDKs are still vulnerable to this attack at the time of publishing this post.

 ### Open Source vs Closed Source